FM-2030: Personal life

 FM-2030 was a lifelong vegetarian and said he would not eat anything that had a mother.
 He famously refused to answer any questions about his nationality, age and upbringing, claiming that such questions were irrelevant and that he was a "global person".
 FM-2030 once said, "I am a 21st century person who was accidentally launched in the 20th.
 I have a deep nostalgia for the future."
-As he spent much of his childhood in India, he was noted to have spoken English with a slight Indian accent.
+As he spent much of his childhood in India, he spoke English with a slight Indian accent.
 He taught at The New School, University of California, Los Angeles, and Florida International University.
 He worked as a corporate consultant for Lockheed and J. C. Penney.
-He was also an atheist.
+He was an atheist.

-FM-2030 was, in his own words, a follower of "up-wing" politics (i.e. neither right-wing nor left-wing but something else), and by which he meant that he endorsed universal progress.
-He had been in a non-exclusive "friendship" (his preferred term for relationship) with Flora Schnall, a lawyer and fellow Harvard Law Class of 1959 graduate, from the 1960s until his death.
+FM-2030 was, in his own words, a follower of "up-wing" politics (i.e. neither right-wing nor left-wing but something else), by which he meant that he endorsed universal progress.
+He was in a non-exclusive "friendship" (his preferred term for relationship) with Flora Schnall, a lawyer and fellow Harvard Law Class of 1959 graduate, from the 1960s until his death.
 FM-2030 and Schnall attended the same class as Ruth Bader Ginsburg.
 He resided in Westwood, Los Angeles, as well as Miami.

 Death

 FM-2030 died on July 8, 2000, from pancreatic cancer at a friend's apartment in Manhattan.
 He was placed in cryonic suspension at the Alcor Life Extension Foundation in Scottsdale, Arizona, where his body remains today.
-He did not yet have remote standby arrangements, so no Alcor team member was present at his death, but FM-2030 was the first person to be vitrified, rather than simply frozen as previous cryonics patients had been.
+He did not have remote standby arrangements, so no Alcor team member was present at his death, but FM-2030 was the first person to be vitrified, rather than simply frozen as previous cryonics patients had been.
 FM-2030 was survived by four sisters and one brother.